 The repetitive activation of an identified neuronal population with two-photon optogenetics imprints an artificial cortical ensemble that can be recalled later on by specific members of the ensemble (Carrillo-Reid et al., 2016).
 Since CRFs can be used to identify the core neurons from cortical ensembles, we hypothesize that the same approach could also be used for the identification of neurons with pattern completion capability from these artificially imprinted cortical ensembles.

 We used the structural and performance parameters from CRFs applied to simultaneous two-photon imaging and two-photon optogenetic experiments with single cell resolution (Figure S5A) to define high-ranked neurons as the ones with strong node strength and high AUC values (Figure S5B).
-Our analytical approach demonstrated that single-cell two-photon optogenetic stimulation of high-ranked neurons was able to evoke pattern completion of artificially imprinted ensembles, whereas non-high-ranked neurons (Figures S5C and S5D) were unable to recall imprinted cortical ensembles.
+Our analytical approach demonstrated that single-cell two-photon optogenetic stimulation of high-ranked neurons (AUC 0.8397 ± 0.0361 [mean ± S.E.M]; node strength -0.1405 ± 0.0770; n = 3 neurons) was able to evoke pattern completion of artificially imprinted ensembles, whereas non-high-ranked neurons (AUC 0.5680 ± 0.0292; node strength -1.0332 ± 0.0573; n = 5 neurons) were unable to recall imprinted cortical ensembles (Figures S5C and S5D).
 Need numbers and statistics.
 These experiments support the hypothesis that neurons with pattern completion capability represent neurons highly connected with other members of artificially imprinted cortical ensembles (Carrillo-Reid et al., 2016).

 Reconfiguration of cortical microcircuits using CRFs models

 To investigate if our approach can also describe changes in network connectivity under different experimental conditions, we compared the models generated by CRFs before and after two-photon population manipulation of a given set of neurons for several times (Figure 6A), an experimental protocol that reconfigures network activity building new coactive ensembles (Carrillo-Reid et al., 2016).
 To visualize the change in graph connectivity induced by the imprinting protocol in neurons with pattern completion capability we constructed isomorphic graphs from the CRFs models and arrange them in a circular configuration (Figure 6B).
-After the artificial ensemble is imprinted, neurons with pattern completion capability show better predictive performance and higher node strength (Figure 6C), Need numbers and statistics.
+After the artificial ensemble is imprinted, neurons with pattern completion capability show better predictive performance and higher node strength (Figure 6C; node strength increased from -0.1539 to 0.1609, prediction AUC increased from 0.5234 to 0.7447; n = 1 neuron), Need numbers and statistics.
 This demonstrated that structural and prediction parameters inferred from CRFs can be used to study changes in network properties of specific neurons and that CRFs could be used to target single neurons that play a key role in the computational properties of cortical microcircuits.
-Interestingly, while the node degree and centrality of artificially stimulated neurons was significantly increased (Figures 6D and 6E), the node strength and clustering coefficient from the photostimulated population remained stable (Figures 6F and 6G).
+Interestingly, while the node degree and centrality of artificially stimulated neurons was significantly increased (Figures 6D and 6E; node degree from 0.0489 ± 0.0048 [mean ± S.E.M] to 0.0689 ± 0.0033, p<0.01; centrality from 0.3847 ± 0.0428 to 0.6643 ± 0.0482, p<0.001), the node strength and clustering coefficient from the photostimulated population remained stable (Figures 6F and 6G; node strength from -0.2427 ± 0.0499 to -0.1528 ± 0.0564, p>0.05; clustering coefficient from 0.2844 ± 0.0324 to 0.2490 ± 0.0156, p>0.05; n = 15 neurons; Wilcoxon signed rank test).
 Need numbers and statistics.
 On the other hand, for non-photostimulated neurons the graphical properties of CRFs before and after population photostimulation remained stable (Figure S6) suggesting that imprinted ensembles have been added to cortical microcircuits but preserving a balance with the overall network structure.

 The fact that CRFs were able to describe changes in the reconfiguration of network connectivity from artificially imprinted ensembles demonstrates the potential of structured prediction methods to study the modulation of neuronal microcircuits induced by external perturbations or pathological conditions.